 Bio

 Sejal Shah is a writer whose work crosses genres and disciplines.
-She is the author of the forthcoming short story collection How to Make Your Mother Cry: Fictions (West Virginia University Press, May 2024).
+She is the author of the debut short story collection How to Make Your Mother Cry: Fictions (West Virginia University Press, 2024).
 She is also the author of the award-winning debut essay collection, This Is One Way to Dance, an NPR Best Book of 2020.
-Her stories and essays have appeared widely in print and online—including Brevity, the Guardian, Guernica, Conjunctions, the Kenyon Review, and Longreads.
+Her stories and essays have appeared widely in print and online—including Brevity, the Guardian, Conjunctions, the Kenyon Review, Lit Hub, Longreads and The Margins, among others.

-She is the recipient of a New York Foundation for the Arts Fellowship in fiction and residencies or fellowships from Blue Mountain Center, the Kenyon Review Writers’ Workshop, Kundiman, Millay Arts, and VCCA.
+Sejal is the recipient of a New York Foundation for the Arts Fellowship in fiction and residencies or fellowships from Blue Mountain Center, the Kenyon Review Writers’ Workshop, Kundiman, Millay Arts, and VCCA.
+In 2021, she was named an influential AAPI Leader by Good Morning America and ABC News.
 The daughter of Gujarati parents who immigrated to the United States from India and Kenya, Sejal lives in Rochester, New York.

-Short Bio: Sejal Shah is the author of the forthcoming short story collection How to Make Your Mother Cry: Fictions and the award-winning debut essay collection, This Is One Way to Dance, an NPR Best Book of 2020.
-Her work has appeared in the Guardian, Conjunctions, Guernica, the Kenyon Review, and Literary Hub.
-She lives in Rochester, New York.
+Short Bio: Sejal Shah is the author of the debut short story collection How to Make Your Mother Cry: Fictions and the award-winning debut essay collection, This Is One Way to Dance, an NPR Best Book of 2020.
+Her work has appeared in Brevity, Conjunctions, the Guardian, the Kenyon Review, and Literary Hub, among others.
+In 2021, she was named an influential AAPI Leader by Good Morning America and ABC News.
+Sejal lives in Rochester, New York.

 Speaking